ricglz/CE888_activities/assignment/final_report/input/dataset.md

 ### Merging datasets

-All the images of the Kaggle's and Dunning's dataset were merged into the training/validation dataset of flame.
+All the images of the FIRE's and Dunning's dataset were merged into the training/validation dataset of flame.

 ### Balancing the datasets